 classmethod load(path)[source]

-file (str) – Absolute path to the mesh file.
+path (str) – Absolute path to the mesh file.

 phase

-The phase module is used to represent material phase.
 Each element of the xrd_simulator.polycrystal.Polycrystal mesh is linked to a xrd_simulator.phase.Phase describing things like the lattice reference unit cell and generating Miller indices of scattering planes.
-By providing a crystalographic information file (.cif) structure factors can be computed.
+By providing a crystallographic information file (.cif), structure factors can be computed.

-Here is a minimal example of how to instantiate a Phase object
+Here is a minimal example of how to instantiate a Phase object:

 from xrd_simulator.phase import Phase